wtistang/LibertyGettingStarted-Lab/README_ori.md

     <kbd>![image059](./images/media/image059.png)</kbd>

-    As you can see in the screenshot above, maven has built the file **simpleweb.war** and stored it at **~/Student/dev/simpleweb/target/** directory.
+    As you can see in the screenshot above, maven has built the file simpleweb.war and stored it at ~/Student/dev/simpleweb/target/simpleweb.war.

-6. Scroll down and you can see that it has been installed into the directory ~/Student/dev/simpleweb/target/liberty/wlp/usr/servers/defaultServer/apps.
+6. Scroll down and you can see that it has been installed into the directory ~/Student/simpleweb/target/liberty/wlp/usr/servers/defaultServer/apps.

     <kbd>![image060](./images/media/image060.png)</kbd>

-7. Feel free to test the application in the browser, then stop the Liberty instance by using **CTRL+C**.
+7. Feel free to test the application in the browser, then **stop the Liberty instance** by using **CTRL+C**.

 8. Close Visual Studio Code.

 ### 6.3.7 Create a server package

-For the next lab, you will need the WAR file as well as the **server.xml** which can be found in the created Liberty instance at:
+For the next lab, you will need the WAR file as well as the server.xml which can be found in the created Liberty instance at:
-**~/Student/dev/simpleweb/target/liberty/wlp/usr/servers/defaultServer**.
+**~/Student/simpleweb/target/liberty/wlp/usr/servers/defaultServer**.
 More complex applications also depend on other files like utility jars, additional Liberty configuration files and JDBC drivers for example.
 So instead of copying the files one by one, you could create a server package that contains all files.

 What is a **server package**?
 A server package can contain only the user directory or the full application server.
 The syntax of the server package command is:

     server package server_name --archive=package_file_name.jar --include=all

-With the option **--include=all**, the Liberty binaries as well as the usr directory get packaged.
+With the option --include=all, the Liberty binaries as well as the usr directory get packaged.
 For more details and options, see https://www.ibm.com/docs/en/was-liberty/base?topic=line-packaging-liberty-server-from-command.

 1. To create the server package, execute the following command: